bdunn313/ChinStrap/README.md

 Usage
 -----
-Chinstrap allows you to create custom theme files in a manner similar to the method used by [Bootswatch](https://github.com/thomaspark/bootswatch/), but without the need for a makefile.
+ChinStrap allows you to create custom theme files in a manner similar to the method used by [Bootswatch](https://github.com/thomaspark/bootswatch/), but without the need for a makefile.
 Instead, grunt spools up a node webserver for you to use in development, and watches / compiles as you edit less files, without having to edit bootstrap's core less files directly.

 Less files are in the `styles` folder. `styles/theme` has your two theme files, `themefile.less` and `vars.less`.
 - `themefile.less` is where you place your bootstrap overrides that cannot be achieved simply by changing variables.